Jaimilit/beyond-the-barbell/README.md

 Product Details - Where a user can view the product details - size (if applicable), description, quantity, & add to cart feature:
 ![Product Details](./media/productdetails.png)

-Competitions - Where a user can view competitions to join if they are signed up and logged in:
+Competitions - Where a user can view competitions that are currently offered:
 ![Competitions page](./media/joincomp.png)

 Competition Booking Page - Where a user can view the competitions they are booked and/or delete their bookings.
+They need to be signed in for this:
 ![Competition Booking page](./media/competitionbooking.png)

 Connect With Us - This is where users can do several things - contact us, read/write reviews, join newsletter, read the private policy.